emb-riscv/specs-markdown/csrs.md

 - mip: not needed, interrupt pending bits are in the HIC registers
 - mtvec: not needed, there are two memory mapped registers, `excvta` and `intvta`
 - misa: can be safely migrated to memory mapped
+- mepc: not needed, pushed onto the stack
+- mtval: not decided; nested exceptions may override this.
+TODO: check thoroughly.

 - mscratch: not decided if needed

-TODO:

-- add MPU registers
+TODO: add MPU registers

 ## Usage